 Employers should ensure their drivers are prepared with cleaning supplies as well as hand sanitizer.
 Click for a list of approved products.

 Limit close contact with others by maintaining a distance of at least 6 feet whenever possible.
 Avoid groups of people and limit your time outside your truck as much as you can.
 Be aware of high-touch items such as pens and bring your own supplies whenever possible.

 As an employer, try to make as many processes touch free as possible.
-Reducing the number of people your employees and drivers have to come into contact with can keep them safe and keep your operations running without delay.
+Reducing the number of people your employees and truck drivers come into contact with can keep them safe from Covid-19 and keep your operations running without delay.

 5. Set yourself up for success

 Drivers should practice good health habits to boost their immune systems and limit the chances of getting sick.
 This includes getting enough sleep, eating fruits and vegetables, drinking enough water, exercising and reducing stress.

 As an employer, set yourself up for success by properly training your drivers and create action plans if anyone gets sick.